Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 This section offers a detailed guide into how to manage the different training set-ups withing the toolkit.

-More specifically, this section offers a detailed guide on two command-line flags for `mlagents-learn` that control the training configurations:
+More specifically, this section offers a detailed guide on the command-line flags for `mlagents-learn` that control the training configurations:

 - `<trainer-config-file>`: defines the training hyperparameters for each